svalat/homelinux/doc/package.md

 	}
 ```

-Here, in configure, the useflags can be listed as :
+Here, in configure, the use can be listed as :

  * `always` or empty are applied in any case.
  * `+svg` is applied only if svg flag is enabled.